Best Places to Eat in Magic Kingdom

 If you want a bigger meal:

 Some people need a nice sit-down breakfast to get their day going.
 While it is pricier, breakfast at the Crystal Palace will not disappoint.
 You have the buffet option, character interaction, and a huge beautiful ballroom.
 You’ll need a reservation here and a great insider tip is that the characters here are known for celebrating special occasions.
 If someone in your group has a birthday or anniversary—make a note of it on the reservation!
+One of the best places to eat in Magic Kingdom. for sure.

 If you just need some caffeine: